UniversalDependencies/docs/_la/dep/csubj-cleft.md

 udver: '2'
 ---

 Cleft sentences arise when an element (i.e. a phrase) in a matrix clause is extracted for emphasis and put into a prominent position with respect to the other elements of the clause.

-In Latin, cleft sentences are sentences that have the structure of a non-verbal, [copular](la-dep/cop) predication where the extracted element is in topical position as the non-verbal predicate, and the residual elements of the matrix clause act together as the [subject](la-dep/nsubj), which can be introduced by a nominal element (cf. [`nsubj:cleft`](la-dep/nsubj-cleft)) or be left merely [clausal](la-dep/csubj), without an antecedent.
+In Latin, cleft sentences are sentences that have the structure of a non-verbal, [copular](la-dep/cop) predication where the extracted element is in focus position as the non-verbal predicate, and the residual elements of the matrix clause act together as the [subject](la-dep/nsubj), which can be introduced by a nominal element (cf. [`nsubj:cleft`](la-dep/nsubj-cleft)) or be left [clausal](la-dep/csubj), without an antecedent.
 The copula usually agrees with the extracted element (mostly in the third person singular).
+The common `cleft` subrelation captures

 In the subject of a cleft sentence, the gap left by the extracted phrase is recovered by means of a relative element, usually a pronoun (e.g. *qui*, *ubi*) but also possibly a determiner (e.g. *qualis*).
 This element is put in first position and morphosyntactically acts the same way the original phrase did (i.e. same case, number, gender...).
 A cleft sentence with clausal residual subject is thus characterised by the apparent mismatch of a relative clause which does not actually act in an attributive function with respect to the non-verbal predicate and does not have an antecedent.